thatrandomfrenchdude/SmoLoRA/README.md

 ## 🧠 Tips & Best Practices

 - For rapid prototyping, use a publicly available HuggingFace dataset such as `"yelp_review_full"`.
-- When working with your custom text files, use the provided `load_text_data` function to load and format your data.
+- When working with your custom text files, use the provided `load_text_data` function or the general-purpose `prepare_dataset.py` tool to load and format your data.
 - After training, merging the adapter with the base model allows you to deploy a single, portable model.
 - Adjust training parameters within the code if you need deeper control over hyperparameters.
 - Use the timing logs in `usage.py` to evaluate performance during training and inference.